 Monika Ghent

-throughout the world as a Distance Healer.
-She runs the Living Earth School of Herbalism with her husband, Michael Vertolli.
-The nature of Monika’s work is shaped by her respectful relationship with the divine natural world and all living beings.
+Monika Ghent is a Weather Worker and Traditional Healer in the Nahua tradition of Central Mexico.
+She is also a Western Traditional Herbalist, Plant Spirit Medicine Healer and Distance Healer.
+She has a private practice in Maple, Ontario where she sees clients in person and also works with people throughout the world as a Distance Healer.
+She and her husband have a school of herbalism (Living Earth School of Herbalism) which offers general interest workshops and diploma programs in Western herbalism and related fields of study.
+The nature of Monika’s work is shaped by her deep love and respect for the divine natural world and all living beings.
 As a healer and teacher, Monika supports others in awakening to the beauty of their uniqueness and living their truth to its fullest expression in health and wholeness.

 Pascaline Phillips

 Pascaline Phillips was in practice as a naturopathic doctor for 24 years and dropped her license in 2024 to practice with more freedom as a Holistic Health Practitioner.
 She has a general family practice which is diverse in scope.
 The goal is always to prevent disease, but Pascaline also treats people with a wide range of illnesses, from acute illness and digestive problems to hormonal disorders, chronic pain, autoimmune disease and cancer.
 Treatments focus on diet and nutrition, often incorporating botanical medicine, vitamins, classical homeopathy, as well as crystal acupuncture (for entity release), Reiki and tuning fork treatments.
-Pascaline also treats animals – dogs, cats and horses (so far) – because they need and respond so well to holistic treatments. https://naturalpanacea.ca/
+Pascaline also treats animals – dogs, cats and horses (so far) – because they need and respond so well to holistic treatments.

 Steven Martyn

 M.A. (traditional plant use), B.F.A. honours, artist, farmer, wildcrafter, builder, teacher, writer, visionary.
 Steven has more than thirty years experience living co-creatively with the Earth, practicing traditional living skills of growing food, building and healing.
 Steven created Livingstone & Greenbloom in 1986, Toronto’s first green landscaping company.
 In 1996, he created the Algonquin Tea Company, North America’s premiere bioregional tea company.
 He has given talks and run workshops internationally for more than twenty years and taught plant identification and wilderness skills at Algonquin college for 11 years, and at the Orphan Wisdom School for eight years.
 In 2014, Megan and Steven started the Sacred Gardener Earth Wisdom School.
-Steven released his first book The Story of the Madawaska Forest Garden in 2016, his second, Sacred Gardening in June 2017 and The Roundhouse in 2022. thesacredgardener.ca
+Steven released his first book The Story of the Madawaska Forest Garden in 2016, his second, Sacred Gardening in June 2017 and The Roundhouse in 2022.

 Tamara Segal